Crassula congesta N.E.Br.

 Crassula congesta is a small monocarpic succulent with an erect stem and usually 4 to 5 pairs of leaves.
 It grows up to 8 inches (20 cm) tall, usually does not brunch, and dies after flowering.
 Leaves are grey to brown-green, up to 1.2 inches (3 cm) long and up to 0.5 inches (1.3 cm) wide, more or less round in cross-section, curved upwards, and blunt-tipped.
 They develop a light coating of wax when grown in bright light.
 In late fall, the plant produces large rounded heads of hundreds of white, sweetly scented, up to 0.4 inches (1 cm) long flowers.

-The specific epithet "congesta" derives from the Latin "congestus," meaning "crowded together" and refers to the very densely crowded head of flowers.
+The specific epithet "congesta" derives from the Latin "congestus," meaning "piled up or crowded together" and refers to the very densely crowded head of flowers.

 How to Grow and Care for Crassula congesta